 3. Rental Expenses

 One way to generate income on your investment property is to rent it out.
-As a landlord, you are liable for all kinds of expenses that can be tax-deductible each year.
+As a landlord, you are liable for all kinds of expenses that can be claimed as rental property deductions each year.

 These expenses can be claimed in the same tax year that you paid for them.